AshrafEuro/Classe_Telefono-Ereditariet-./README.md

-# Classe_Telefono-Ereditariet-.
+# Class phone Homeworck cpp.
-Compito in 'c++' della classe Telefono e  le sue 'sub class'
+How link classes in cpp with simple program.